is public space? It is the place where the public connects, outside

 politicians, administration officials and independent initiatives.

-forum is taking the unusual step of not having a central gathering
+forum took the unusual step of not having a gathering

 point, but instead being de-centralised across the whole city.
 We see